 Frequently Asked Questions (FAQs)

 There are four sub-disciplines of behavioral psychology, one of which is behavioral therapy.
 This theory of the behaviorist branch of psychology focuses on the belief that all behavior is learned, including harmful behaviors, but that harmful behaviors can be unlearned and replaced with healthy behaviors.
 The behavioral approach to psychology is another branch of psychology with its own theories different from those of cognitive psychology, developmental psychology, and experimental psychology.
 Variations of behavioral therapy that are helpful and effective at replacing harmful behaviors include systematic desensitization, cognitive-behavioral therapy, cognitive-behavioral play therapy, and aversion therapy.

 What do behavioral psychologists do?

 Behavioral psychologists engage in clinical psychology practices by conducting research and behavioral analysis of human behavior, utilizing conditioning and stimuli.
 This separates behaviorism from other branches of psychology, such as cognitive psychology, experimental psychology, and developmental psychology.
 Psychology as the behaviorist views it is an experimental branch of natural science in which the prediction and control of behavior are studied.
 Many theories of behaviorism, such as radical behaviorism, have come to light as a result of studies, as published in many psychology books by prominent behaviorist figures.
 They work with children with autism or other developmental delays, as well as counsel clients with addiction and mental health disorders.
-Some behavioral psychologists are teachers, professors, work with businesses and government agencies, or own a private practice.
 All of the various roles played by behavioral psychologists contribute to the practice of clinical psychology, which seeks to provide continuous behavioral and mental health care to individuals, families, agencies, and communities through training, education, and supervision.

 Why is behavioral psychology important?